 Finally, there’s one interesting (and almost unbelievable) anecdote included in the Japanese Wikipedia article on this game.
 A female hardcore metal drummer from Singapore named Puteri Nurainn apparently played this game back in the day.
 She was eventually able to get a 99% score on the drum parts, and it actually ended up being the reason that she got interested in drumming.
 So who knows, maybe it’s better than I think!

-The band themselves played this game during a special video made available only to fan club members on July 18th 2020 (YouTube link below, for as long as I’m not forced to take it down for copyright strikes or something), which proved that Annie is the only member of the group who really knows how to play a video game.
+The band themselves played this game during a special video made available only to fan club members on July 18th 2020, which proved that Annie is the only member of the group who really knows how to play a video game.
 I also discussed this game as a part of a panel with friend Heidi Kemps about games related to Japanese bands and artists at MagFest 2020 (YouTube link also below)!